benjamin-heasly/openhds-rest/src/main/resources/documentation/domain-model-overview.md

 ___
 #Update
 ####Visit
-(child of AuditableExtIdEntity)
+(child of `AuditableExtIdEntity`)
 #####What is it?
-A Visit models a FieldWorker’s follow-up visit to a particular location at a particular date.
-Visits are necessary for all “update” events that can take place within a population.
+A `Visit` models a `FieldWorker`’s follow-up visit to a particular `Location` at a particular date. `Visit`s are necessary for all “update” events that can take place within a population.
 ######Dependencies
 + FieldWorker
 + Location